Provinces of Iran: Modern history

-Iran has had a historical claim to Bahrain as its 14th province: Bahrain Province, until 1971 under British colonial occupation.
-Prior to 1957, Bahrain was placed under Fars Province.
+Iran has had a historical claim to Bahrain as its 14th province: Bahrain province, which was under British colonial occupation until 1971.
+Prior to 1957, Bahrain was placed under Pars province.
 During Safavid Iran, Bahrain was subordinate to Bushehr governorship and Zubarah (located in modern-day country of Qatar) was its capital city.
-In 1737, under Afsharid dynasty Bahrain was made subject to Fars governorship.
+In 1737, under Afsharid dynasty Bahrain was made subject to Pars governorship.
 This claim was reasserted by the new theocratic Iranian leadership after 1979 with the famous 1981 coup attempt that occurred.

-From 1960 to 1981, the governorates were raised to provincial status one by one.
-Since then several new provinces have been created, most recently in 2010 when the new Alborz Province was split from Tehran Province, and before that in 2004 when the province of Khorasan was divided into three provinces.
+From 1960 to 1981, the governorates were gradually raised to provincial status one by one.
+Since then several new provinces have been created, most recently in 2010 when the new Alborz province was split from Tehran province, and before that in 2004 when the province of Khorasan was divided into three provinces.